Standard Audio-Visual Set-up in Meeting Rooms

 Letter of Invitation

-Confirmed speakers in need of a Letter of Invitation to assist in the visa application process, please fill out the Letter of Invitation Request Form.
+Confirmed authors in need of a Letter of Invitation to assist in the visa application process, please fill out the Letter of Invitation Request Form.
 Please allow three to four weeks for processing and delivery.

 - Brief curriculum vita (including your date of birth and a list of publications over the past 3 years.)